umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 You are not required to write tests for this code, however your code should execute without errors and work as intended.

-### If you are worried about being rate limited with the api you have choosen
+### If you are worried about being rate limited with the API you have choosen

 If you would like to cache the results of an API call to an API of your choice, you can use the 220 caching server that we described in the [Rate Limiting Section](#rate-limiting).
 Here is an example of the URL for caching the [https://www.boredapi.com](https://www.boredapi.com).